danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 This script runs before the router initializes, so when `handleInitialRoute()` reads `location.pathname`, it gets the user's intended destination, not just the base path.
 The two-part solution works as follows: when a user visits `/contact` directly, GitHub Pages serves the 404.html which stores the full URL in sessionStorage and redirects to the base path.
 Then index.html loads, its inline script reads the stored URL, uses `history.replaceState()` to update the browser's address bar back to `/contact`, and deletes the sessionStorage value.
 Finally, the router initializes and navigates to the correct route based on the restored pathname.

 Implementing SPA fallback correctly meant users could bookmark any route, refresh pages without losing their place, and share direct links that worked reliably.
-But it also meant adding more complexity to handle edge cases that frameworks typically manage invisibly.
+But it also meant adding more complexity to handle these edge cases.

 ## Problem 6: Regression Testing